Heinz Berggruen: Immigration to the United States

 After the Second World War Berggruen returned to Europe as member of the U.S. Army and worked briefly on the American-sponsored paper Heute in Munich (located in the same building where the novelist Erich Kästner worked).
 He then moved to Paris, where he worked in the fine arts division of UNESCO, run by his former boss at the San Francisco museum, Grace Morley.
-Within a few years, he opened a small bookshop on the Île Saint-Louis, specializing in illustrated books and later lithographs.
-During this time he became acquainted with Tristan Tzara, who introduced him to Pablo Picasso in Paris.
-He soon became an important dealer in Picasso prints, as well as in second-hand Picasso paintings.
+In 1947, he opened a small bookshop on the Île Saint-Louis, specializing in illustrated books and later lithographs.
+In the early 1950s, he became acquainted with Tristan Tzara, who introduced him to Pablo Picasso in Paris.
+By the late 1950s, he had become an important dealer in Picasso prints, as well as in second-hand Picasso paintings.
 His renowned art collection, which he valued at $450 million in 2001, included 165 works by 20th-century masters such as Braque, Matisse, Klee, and Giacometti, with a unique group of 85 works by Picasso.